 There is another way to maximize profits from your patches, and that is not to sell any at cost.
 When do you sell your patches at cost?
 (When they are included in the weekend fee.)

 My lodge decided a couple of decades ago not to include a patch in the weekend registration fee.
-We lowerted the cost of the event by the cost of the patch, and were then able to sell ALL the patches at full price.
+We lowered the cost of the event by the cost of the patch, and were then able to sell ALL the patches at full price.
 The original reason was to keep the cost of the weekend as low as possible to encourage people to attend.
 The side benefit was that we then started to make a profit off of every single event patch, instead of just the extra’s not needed for registration.

 Advance PP slide 8